Columbo season 2

 Columbo is an American crime drama television series starring Peter Falk as Lieutenant Columbo, a homicide detective with the Los Angeles Police Department.
 Season 2 aired on NBC from September 1972 to March 1973.

 Broadcast history

-The season originally aired Sundays at 8:30-10:00 pm (EST) as part of The NBC Sunday Mystery Movie.
+The season originally aired in its new, permanent time slot on Sundays at 8:30-10:00 pm (EST) as part of The NBC Sunday Mystery Movie.
+As with season one, Columbo continued to share the slot in rotation with McCloud and McMillan & Wife, plus the newly added Hec Ramsey.

 DVD release

 The season was released on DVD by Universal Studios Home Entertainment.